aidos/chromesync/README.md

 kill your cat.
 I only just got it working and have barely tested it - there are bound to be a million issues.

-The main gist of the code come from the Sublime Plugin that interfaces with Chrome.
+The Chrome interfacing code comes from the Sublime Plugin.
 We're using their WIP and websocket code.
+Do whatever you want with the rest of the code.

 This uses inotify which is a linux only api.
-It's not going to work on any other platform.
+It's not going to work on any other platform (without a lot more work).

 ## Install